 Before you can rent your property, you have to make sure it's ready for a tenant to move in.
 However, you can't simply put a For Rent sign up and expect to rent to the first caller.
 You need to spend some time properly preparing the property.
-And by "some time" I mean a lot.
+And by "some time," I mean a lot.

 Relax!
-Tear up that application to those cable shows that completely renovate your fixer-upper for free because you can prepare your property yourself.
+Tear up that application to those cable shows that completely renovate your fixer-upper for free, because you can prepare your property yourself.
 Just remember to focus on the inside as well as the outside.
-Chapter 5 shows you the best way to determine what to upgrade and renovate in order to meet the needs of your target market of prospective renters.
+Chapter 5 shows you the best way to determine what to upgrade and renovate to meet the needs of your target market of prospective renters.
 I also explain how to ensure that your property's curb appeal, or its exterior appearance, makes your potential new tenants want to see the inside of it and not keep driving by to the next property on their list.

-During this stage, you really get to test your decorating skills on a budget, because you don't want to overimprove the property.
+During this stage, you really get to test your decorating skills on a budget because you don't want to over-improve the property.
 But if you're too tight and try to get by with anything less than your best effort, be ready for the majority of those individuals showing interest in your rental unit to be the least-qualified prospective tenants.
+The moral of the story?
+Don't be cheap, but do be practical!

 To get the great tenants, you need to guarantee your rental property compares favorably to other properties in your area and makes that important positive first impression.
-This impression starts on the exterior with a neat and well-maintained appearance and continues with a clean and inviting interior with the features and amenities expected by prospective tenants in your area.
+This impression starts on the exterior, with a neat and well-maintained appearance, and continues with a clean and inviting interior, with the features and amenities expected by prospective tenants in your area.

-Properly preparing the rental unit also often requires the use of outside vendors or contractors.
-What you don't contract out - tasks like basic cleaning, maintenance, and painting - you need to do yourself.
-You also need to know how to perform a careful inspection to make sure the rental unit's ready to show.
+Properly preparing the unit also often requires the use of outside vendors or contractors.
+What you don't contract out - tasks such as basic cleaning, maintenance, and painting - you need to do yourself.
+You also need to know how to perform a careful inspection to make sure the unit is ready to show.
 I give you details about how to accomplish all these tasks in Chapter 5.